MichelleLochner/astronomaly/README.md

 Clone or download the Astronomaly repository:<br>
 `git clone https://github.com/MichelleLochner/astronomaly/`

-Navigate to the Astronomaly folder and install the code:<br>
+Navigate to the Astronomaly folder.
+If you use conda, create a new environment:<br>
+`conda env create -f astronomaly_env.yml`

+Install the code:<br>
 `python setup.py install`

 Run the Galaxy Zoo example:<br>